 How Does a Factoring Company Buy Invoices?

 As covered earlier, most factoring companies don’t send you 100 percent of the invoice’s value right away.
-Instead, you’ll usually receive a portion of the invoice’s value to start.
+Instead, you’ll usually receive a portion of the invoice’s value to start, known as the factoring rate.
 It’s common to see advances of 70 to 80 percent.

 When your client pays their invoice, the factoring company sends you the remaining balance minus any factoring fees.